 By employing the practices listed above, you could see an increase in your credit score in as quickly as six months to a year.

 How does refinancing credit card debt affect your credit score?

 Refinancing your credit card debt can affect your credit score in the following ways:

 Hard credit inquiry: No matter which refinancing option you elect to take, you will need to apply for it.
 This application will include a hard credit inquiry, which can negatively impact your credit score for up to 12 months.

 Length of credit history: Length of credit history accounts for 15% of your credit score.
 When you open a new credit account, it will be calculated in your average, decreasing the age of your credit.
 That said, this factor isn’t necessarily going to sink your credit score, since it carries less weight than payment history and amounts owed.

 Amounts owed: If you open a balance transfer credit card or a line of credit to pay off your credit card, you’ll increase your credit limit while keeping your credit usage the same.
 This will decrease your credit utilization ratio, which is a key factor in the amounts owed variable of the FICO scoring model.
 If a debt consolidation loan is your preferred refinance method, the impact is different.
 A debt consolidation loan will essentially convert your credit card balances to an installment debt.
 This loan will not be factored into your utilization ratio and may improve your credit score, depending on your personal factors.

 Is it a good idea to refinance credit card debt?

-- Earn extra income to pay down debt – Whether you can take on an extra shift at work or pick up a side hustle, having an additional income stream can ensure you eliminate your balance before the introductory period ends.
+Earn extra income to pay down debt: Whether you can take on an extra shift at work or pick up a side hustle, having an additional income stream can ensure you eliminate your balance as quickly as possible, saving you on interest charges.